 The ICA's concern is that unregulated free trade can expose British manufacturers to unfair competition from countries that fail to respect workers' rights, health and safety standards or environmental obligations, and in the worst cases to subsidised production dumped on world markets.
 The Green Paper places a lot of emphasis on free trade, and indeed on new trade agreements, but says nothing about how UK production will be protected from unfair competition.
-There is no mention for example of a UK 'carbon border' to match the arrangements being introduced elsewhere in Europe.
+There's no mention for example of a UK 'carbon border' to match the arrangements being introduced elsewhere in Europe, though the Budget did say this would go ahead in 2027.